 - Suppose you pick a lot of different values for φ and plot the real and imaginary components of $5e^{i\phi}$ for each one.
 (The real component is the x-coordinate and the imaginary component is the y-coordinate, of course.)
 What geometric shape will be defined by your plot? - 17-1.
 A beam of light crossing a boundary between two media at normal incidence (i.e. perpendicular to the boundary) shares many features with waves on strings reflecting and transmitting from boundaries.
 Among those features is the dependence of reflection and transmission coefficients on wave speed.
 Suppose you have a light ray going from air into glass.
-Light travels at 2.9979 × 108 m/s in the air and at [01] m/s in the glass.
+Light travels at 2.9979×10^8 m/s in the air and at [01] m/s in the glass.
 What percent of the incident light power will reflect off of the surface of the glass? - 17-2.
 Imagine that you have a copper wire with a round cross section, 0.411 mm in diameter.
 You splice the end of that wire to another wire with the same cross section, but which is made of an unknown metal with density of [02] kg/m3.
 (Copper has a density of 8920 kg/m3.)
-You then pull on the joined wires until they are under a tension of T = [03] N. (a) What is the ratio of the wave velocity on the copper wire to that on the unknown wire (i.e., what is $v{\text{copper}}/v{\text{unknown}}$)? (b) What is the ratio of the wave numbers for the two wires $(k{\text{copper}}/k{\text{unknown}})$ for a sine wave with an angular frequency 500 rad/s? (c) If I send a sine wave down the copper wire, what fraction of the power in the incident sine wave is transmitted to the unknown wire? - 17-3.
+You then pull on the joined wires until they are under a tension of T = [03] N. (a) What is the ratio of the wave velocity on the copper wire to that on the unknown wire (i.e., what is v{copper}/v{unknown})? (b) What is the ratio of the wave numbers for the two wires (k{copper}/k{unknown}) for a sine wave with an angular frequency 500 rad/s? (c) If I send a sine wave down the copper wire? - 17-3.
 If you splice a copper wire with a round cross section, [04] mm in diameter, to an iron wire with a different diameter, what should the diameter of the iron wire be if you don't want waves to reflect at the junction when the wire is pulled tight?
-Copper has a density of 8920 kg/m3, and iron has a density of 7860 kg/m3. - 17-4.
+Copper has a density of 8920 kg/m3, and iron has a density of 7860 kg/m3.

+17-4.
 (Paper only.)
-Imagine that I have a string which I can use to transmit waves.
-I make various measurements of the speed of sine waves and determine that they travel at a velocity given by $v{\rm sine} = 0.637~\omega^2$, where the number 0.637 has the appropriate units to make v and ω be SI quantities. (a) What are the units of the 0.637 number? (b) Find the dispersion relation $\omega(k)$ for the string.
-If I have a pulse with an average k of 1.42 radians per meter, what will be (c) the pulse's phase velocity and (d) its group velocity? (e) At what speed would I expect the center of that pulse to travel down the string?
+As given in Serway chapter 17, the speed of all mechanical waves follows an expression of the general form: